(syllabus and calendar)

 The two phases involving a method are:

-The necessity of two phases is already familiar to us:
+The necessity of two phases is already familiar to us from our work with variables:

 What is new is that whereas a variable can be declared and assigned a value is a single statement, a method definition requires considerably more, including a code block.